oAGoulart/wrappem/README.md

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/oAGoulart/wrappem?color=green) [![License](https://img.shields.io/badge/License-MS--RL-blue)](./LICENSE)

+**WARNING:** This version replaces the last import on the table, since expanding the import table requires modifying all *RVAs* inside `.idata`.
+I am, as of June 2025, working on a version that can do this.

 This is a small tool that can generate a hooked PE file which will import your custom DLL into its process.
 With this you can inject a payload into a process using a DLL.